Minnesota's Sano puts 10-game hit streak on the line against Tigers

 PITCHING PROBABLES: Minnesota: Randy Dobnak (5-1, 1.78 ERA) Detroit: Matthew Boyd (0-4, 8.48 ERA)

-BOTTOM LINE: Minnesota’s Sano puts 10-game hit streak on the line against Tigers.
+BOTTOM LINE: Miguel Sano is riding a 10-game hitting streak as Minnesota readies to play Detroit.

-The Tigers are 5-12 against opponents from the AL Central.
+The Tigers are 5-12 against the rest of their division.
 The Detroit offense has compiled a .244 batting average as a team this season, Jonathan Schoop leads the team with a mark of .300.

 TOP PERFORMERS: Schoop leads the Tigers with seven home runs and has 17 RBIs.

-Nelson Cruz leads the Twins with 35 hits and is batting .315.
+Nelson Cruz leads the Twins with 35 hits and has 27 RBIs.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.